As an Amazon Associate I earn from qualifying purchases.

-- Extra padding with spring suspension ensure you’ll never feel bumps in your bum
+- Extra padding with spring suspension ensures you’ll never feel bumps in your bum.

-- Universal Clamp allow installation on almost any type of bike: mountain bikes, cruiser, street bikes, etc.
+- Universal Clamp allows installation on almost any type of bike: mountain bikes, cruisers, street bikes, etc.

-This seat is a bit of a different animal than the other seats we’ve reviewed but that is why it earned a spot in the top five!
-This is the narrowest (it’s still wide) seat we tried out and the most serious of the bunch.
-It has all the usual features that you would expect in a quality bike seat but with two huge advantages over others: it is the most aggressive seat in this review and is also the most budget-conscious.
+This seat is a bit of a different animal than the other seats we’ve reviewed, but that is why it earned a spot in the top four!
+This is the narrowest (but still wide) seat we tried out and the most serious of the bunch.
+It has all the usual features that you would expect in a quality bike seat, but with two huge advantages over others: it is the most aggressive seat in this review, and is also the most budget-conscious.

 An additional advantage of this seat is that there isn’t much nose.
-Let’s face it, if you’re a big and heavy person, there is much space between your thighs.
-You want a wide seat under your bum not between your thighs where it will chafe with every pedal stroke.
-The almost non existant nose here allows you to lean forward to pedal while still avoiding that discomfort.
+Let’s face it, if you’re a big and heavy person, there isn’t much space between your thighs.
+You want a wide seat under your bum, not between your thighs where it will chafe with every pedal stroke.
+The almost non-existent nose here allows you to lean forward to pedal while still avoiding that discomfort.

 It probably became obvious as you were reading that we had to use many more criteria than our original three to decide the winner here.
 Some other things we took into consideration include:

 - Suspension.
-While it doesn’t change the world, ever little bit of suspension you can add to your bike will make it that much more comfortable.
-While adding springs does make it slightly more complicated to install it’s typically worth it in the end.
+While it doesn’t change the world, every little bit of suspension you can add to your bike will make it that much more comfortable.
+While adding springs does make it slightly more complicated to install, it’s typically worth it in the end.

-- Seat Nose: As we mentioned above, seats with large noses don’t fit well between the things of big guys and gals and can cause chafing and annoyance.
+- Seat Nose.
+As we mentioned above, seats with large noses don’t fit well between the thighs of big guys and gals and can cause chafing and annoyance.

-- Style: Style is important.
-I don’t know about you but i’m more likely to ride a bike that I like the look of!
+- Aesthetic/Style.
+Style is important.
+I don’t know about you, but I’m more likely to ride a bike that I like the look of!

-While there were some other, smaller, items I thought about those are the gist of it and should be more than enough that you could decide on your own seat if none of the ones I tested are quite right fo you!
+While there were some other, smaller, items I thought about, those cover most of it and should be more than enough that you could decide on your own seat if none of the ones I tested are quite right for you!

 When even the most comfortable bike seat isn’t quite enough to get you riding, there are some things you can do to make your biking experience more enjoyable.
 Here are three of the easiest:

-- Get a chamois cream or anti chafing powder.
-If I ride too far in non-cycling clothing (jeans or slacks for example) I start to feel like my pants are literally being ground into my backside.
-The combination of my weight and sweat do not make for an enjoyable time.
+- Get a chamois cream or anti-chafing powder.
+If I ride too far in non-cycling clothing (jeans or slacks for example), I start to feel like my pants are literally being ground into my backside.
+The combination of my weight and sweat doesn’t make for an enjoyable time.
 Adding a product to soak up the sweat (such as Anti-Monkey Butt) will allow you to ride more comfortably and avoid the sweat issue.

 So get on your bike and ride!

-I hope this article was effective, not only in getting the most comfortable seat for you as an overweight rider, bun it getting you back on your bike and more comfortable that ever.
+I hope this article was effective, not only in getting the most comfortable seat for you as an overweight rider but in getting you back on your bike and more comfortable than ever.
 Whatever reason you’re riding, don’t forget to have fun.
 Be safe out there!